 The field operations consisted of the collection of static and kinematic Global Positioning System (GPS) data and Inertial Measurement Unit (IMU) data and the acquisition of aerial imagery.
-Five strips of natural color images were acquired utilizing an Applanix Digital Sensor System (DSS) 539 camera on the NOAA King Air aircraft on April 19, 2015.
-All imagery was acquired at a nominal altitude of 10,500 feet, resulting in an approximate ground sample distance (GSD) of 0.37 meters.
+Four strips of color digital images utilized for this project were acquired with the NOAA King Air aircraft on September 4, 2015 using an Applanix Digital Sensor System (DSS) dual aerial camera system at a nominal altitude of 10,500 feet, resulting in an approximate ground sample distance (GSD) of 0.33 meters.
+Near-infrared (NIR) images were also acquired concurrently with the color images, but were not used for this project.
 Although imagery was not acquired in strict coordination with local tides, the goal was to collect all imagery below Mean High Water (MHW).
-A subset of 40 images from three strips were used for this project.